RichardLitt/what-is-richard-doing-now/index.md

 ---
-description: Working on the Sustain Code of Conduct
+description: Running in the Pentlands
-project: sustain
+project:
 ---

 What is Richard focusing on?

-## Working on the Sustain Code of Conduct
+## Running in the Pentlands

 {% if page.project %}
   {% assign project = site.data.projects[page.project] %}